ssaring/sportstracker/sportstracker/docs/README.txt

 the calendar view.
 If there is an exercise entry under the mouse cursor then the HRM file will be assigned to this exercise.
 Otherwise a new exercise will be created and the data will be imported from the HRM file.
-Drag & drop has been successfully tested on Linux (Gnome 2.24 and KDE 4.1), Windows (XP and 7) and Mac OS X (10.9).
+Drag & drop has been successfully tested on Linux (Gnome and KDE), Windows and macOS.

 For the creation of statistics the user needs to specify at least the calculation filter for the time range, e.g. the current month.
 It's also